 Yep!
 No blatant promotions, no hidden advertising like, “It’s not perfect, but there’s no one better.”

-In out honest and super-lengthy Freelancer.com review we’ll cover all the major points you as a customer need to be aware of before you hire on this website.
+In our honest and super-lengthy Freelancer.com review we’ll cover all the major points you as a customer need to be aware of before you hire on this website.

-Since this article is 3344 words long, here is a table of contents.
+Since this article is more than 3000 words long, here is a table of contents.
 Please, use it to jump right to the subject you’re most interested in.

-Unlike vetted platforms which subject applying freelancers to thorough proficiency tests before matching them with clients, Freelancer.com utilizes the bidding system to match customers with contractors.
+Unlike vetted platforms where freelancers go through proficiency tests before matching with clients, Freelancer.com utilizes the bidding system to match customers with contractors.
 We’ll cover it in a more detailed fashion a bit later.
 Meanwhile, here is what you need to know:

 - Freelancer.com is one of the largest bidding platforms with millions of registered users.
 For you, it’s really easy to find a contractor possessing the exact skill set you need.
 Heck, you can even search within your time zone or country, and still find a match.